Free tools I built for my classroom.

 Matrices

-Type your own numbers in and watch every step: dimensions, adding, scalar and matrix multiplication, the determinant, and the inverse of a 2×2 and a 3×3 with cofactors.
-Built for KS4 and KS5.
+Type your own numbers and watch every step: dimensions, addition, multiplication, the determinant and inverse (2x2 and 3x3).
+KS4-KS5.

 M10